 ~Leaves as well as roots for 8 hours.

-My favorite infusions herbal infusions are Stinging Nettle (Unrtica dioca), Oatstraw (Avena sativa), Red Clover (Trifolium pratense) and Comfrey (Syphytum
+My favorite infusions herbal infusions are Stinging Nettle (Urtica dioca), Oatstraw (Avena sativa), Rose Hips (Rosa sp), Linden Flower (Tillia sp), and Red Clover (Trifolium pratense).

 To make a nourishing herbal infusion: